Configure a Point-to-Site connection to a VNet using certificate authentication (classic): Azure portal

 Part 2: Create gateway subnet and a dynamic routing gateway

 In this step, you create a gateway subnet and a Dynamic routing gateway.
 In the Azure portal for the classic deployment model, creating the gateway subnet and the gateway can be done through the same configuration pages.
+The gateway subnet is used for the gateway services only.
+Never deploy anything directly to the gateway subnet (such as VMs or other services).

 - In the portal, navigate to the virtual network for which you want to create a gateway.